Civil

 CIVIL SPACE POLICY DOCUMENTS

-The following summary of presidential space policies covers all space sectors for completeness.
 The most recent presidential National Space Policy was issued by Trump on December 9, 2020, superseding the Obama policy issued on June 28, 2010.
 Trump changed two sentences of the Obama policy in 2017 (see below), but the rest remained the same until the last few weeks of his administration.

 Biden-Harris Administration.
 On December, 1, 2021, Vice President Kamala Harris, as chair of the White House National Space Council, released a United States Space Priorities Framework in conjunction with the first meeting of the Space Council under her leadership.
 It covers all aspects of space policy, including national security.
 Biden released an Executive Order the same day expanding the membership and duties of the Council, which supersedes the two issued by Trump in 2017 and 2020.